Charles Webster Leadbeater: How Theosophy Came to Me

-The author informs that his life at Adyar was ascetic; there were practically no servants, except two gardeners and a boy who has been working in the office.
-Leadbeater ate every day porridge from wheat flakes, which he brewed himself, also he was being brought milk and bananas.
-At the headquarters of the Society, Leadbeater had been taking post of the recording secretary, since that allowed him to remain in the center of the Theosophical movement, where, as he knew, in the materialized forms, the Masters were often shown themselves.
+The author tells that his life at Adyar was ascetic; there were practically no servants, except two gardeners and a boy who had been working in the office.
+Every day Leadbeater ate porridge made from wheat flakes, which he prepared himself, also he was being brought milk and bananas.
+At the headquarters of the Society, Leadbeater had been taking the position of the recording secretary, since that allowed him to remain in the centre of the Theosophical movement, where, as he knew, in their materialized forms, the Masters often showed themselves.
 (Note: "From 1884 to 1888, Leadbeater was recording secretary of the Theosophical Society, assistant to Olcott and a student of the Ancient Wisdom called theosophy.")

-One day the author had met with the mahatma Kuthumi on the roof of the headquarters, next to Blavatsky's room.
-He was near a balustrade which "running along the front of the house at the edge of the roof" when the Master "materialized", stepping over the balustrade, as if before that he had been flying through the air.
+One day the author met with the mahatma Kuthumi on the roof of the headquarters, next to Blavatsky's room.
+He was near a balustrade which was "running along the front of the house at the edge of the roof" when the Master "materialized", stepping over the balustrade, as if before that he had been flying through the air.
 Leadbeater says:

 "Naturally I rushed forward and prostrated myself before Him; He raised me with a kindly smile, saying that though such demonstrations of reverence were the custom among the Indian peoples, He did not expect them from His European devotees, and He thought that perhaps there would be less possibility of any feeling of embarrassment if each nation confined itself to its own methods of salutation."